nicgirault/circosJS/readme.md

 **Note**: The track name is used as a HTML class name so here are the format limitations.

 * Must be unique.
 * Should be slug style for simplicity, consistency and compatibility.
-Example: `heatmap-1`
+Example: `my-heatmap`
 * Lowercase, a-z, can contain digits, 0-9, can contain dash or dot but not start/end with them.
 * Consecutive dashes or dots not allowed.
 * 50 characters or less.